-IRAs are not limited like an employer plan in terms of what you can invest in.
+IRAs are not limited like an employer-sponsored retirement plan.
 You are free to choose most types of investments in order to reduce fees or better diversify.

 Opening an IRA is straightforward; in fact, it takes just a few clicks at Betterment.
-What you really need to consider is whether a Roth or Traditional IRA is right for you.
+What you really need to consider is which type of IRA—Roth or traditional—is right for you.

-Once your MAGI hits $193,000 (married) or $131,000 (single), you can’t contribute to a Roth IRA.
-Instead, you contribute to a traditional IRA, but deductibility is dependent on other factors (see below).
-If you want a Roth IRA, you need to make contributions to a Traditional IRA, and then convert it into a Roth.
+- Traditional IRA: Once your MAGI hits $193,000 (married) or $131,000 (single), you can’t contribute to a Roth IRA.
+Instead, you’ll want to contribute to a traditional IRA, but tax deductibility is dependent on other factors outlined below.

 Consider the Tax Benefits